 One of the solve-it-yourself mysteries of the Clue books features Mr. Boddy's six guests all dressing up as ghosts to try to scare each other, which makes them all feel a little silly— until they notice there are seven ghosts in the room, and one of them doesn't have feet.

 This is Johnny's costume for the Halloween party in Johnny and the Dead.
 Unfortunately, the only sheet his mum would let him cut eyeholes in is a pink floral one, leading to inevitable comments like "What are you, a gay ghost?"

 In Wyrd Sisters, Lord Felmet has finally suffered enough Sanity Slippage throughout the events of the novel to go completely mad, and believes he is a ghost.
 He dons a sheet and goes on about how he plans to rattle chains and frighten people...while Death stands there and politely insists he is not dead.
-Felmet tries to prove it by flying out the window and falls to his death.
+Felmet ends up slipping off a parapet and falling to his death.
 His actual ghost, still wearing the sheet, is now allowed to haunt the place for real.

 In the Father Ted series 3 episode "The Mainland", Father Noel Furlong wears a bedsheet when he confronts Father Ted and Dougal in the caves.

 Father Noel (in bed sheet): Ooooo!
 Oooooo!
 Ted and Dougal: *scream* Father Noel (throws off bed sheet): Ted!
 Ted and Dougal: *scream louder*

 In the British kids' show The Ghosts Of Motley Hall, the ghosts want to scare off some people who've been hanging around their house, but the problem is they're invisible to most humans.
 Solution: One of the ghosts covers himself with an old bedsheet.
 In other words, a ghost dressing up as a ghost.